Rat5ak/TPOT-OTX-Publisher/README.md

 ## Final notes — practical, no-bullshit

 This is a framework.
 Right now it's two adapters: T-Pot (general honeypot) and Cisco ASA (IP watchlists).
-We’re expanding that to support any sensor or appliance you care about.
+We can and will expand that to support any sensor or appliance you care about.
 For every new honeypot, appliance, cloud service, or enterprise firewall, we make a small adapter that learns how that data looks, normalises into the publisher shape, and publishes with sensible defaults for windowing and noise suppression.

-If you want, I will:

-* produce cleaned `config.json` and `config.ciscoasa.json` examples (sanitised);
-* paste the systemd units and timer files for publisher services (ready to copy);
-* produce adapter scaffolding for a new sensor (FortiGate / Palo Alto / MISP export) with example queries and a test ES fixture;
-* or tighten the Python docstrings + argparse defaults and add a basic `pytest` harness for the normalization logic.

-Tell me which of those next steps you want and I’ll dump them ready to copy-paste. — Robert